Last updated May 20th, 2019.

 Rental income and appreciation are both very important.
 After all, cash flow doesn’t help much if you have a depreciating asset.
 Likewise, real estate is illiquid and you should have the means to profit from it without selling it.

 On the other hand, estimating yields is much easier.
 You just need to look at similar properties on the market and see what they’re rented for.

 Here’s the top four cities in Asia with the highest rental yields.
 Keep in mind that we’re only looking at capital cities.
 We don’t want to fill up the list with places like Battambang, Cambodia and Taunggyi, Myanmar.

 Thailand’s capital of Bangkok has Asia’s fourth highest rental yields.
-You can expect moderate returns of about 5% in most parts of the city.
+You can expect moderate returns of about 5% in most parts of the city like Sukhumvit and Silom.

 Like all other places on this list, smaller one-bedroom apartments have higher yields than larger units.
 However, Bangkok now faces a supply glut of one-bedroom condos right now – especially in the suburbs.

 Thailand is also one of the weakest economies in Southeast Asia at the moment.
-Its growth rate of 4% is better than last year and outperforms most western nations, but is unimpressive by regional standards.
+Its growth rate of 4% is better than last year and outperforms most western nations.
+Yet that remains unimpressive by emerging market standards.

 The Philippines’ capital of Manila ranks third on our list.
 Yields hover around the 6%-7% range in some parts of the metro area.

 Not only that, but the Philippines is Southeast Asia’s fastest growing economy.
 Its GDP rose by 6.9% last year which outpaced all its neighbors.

 Furthermore, they boast the strongest population growth in the region too.
 Their current population of 103 million will rise to over 140 million in the next 30 years.

 The bad news is that much of the Philippines’ future potential is already priced into the market.
 For example, purchasing a condo in Manila costs about as much as buying in Kuala Lumpur, Malaysia.
 That’s despite the fact that Malaysia is far more developed.

 2. Phnom Penh